kgillibrand/PIA-Port-Forwarding-Script/README.md

 Now finished but not perfect, personal project, etc.

-I do not use this for illegal downloading.
-I don't condone that, don't do that, etc.

 Usage
 - -h, --help: Show help.
 - -debug, --debug: Show debugging print statements.